cirosantilli/linux-cheat/find.md

 - `-0` tells xargs that the input is null separated
 - `-I '{}'` tells xargs that `{}` should be substituted by each arg one at a time

 POSIX 7 mentions that this is included in several implementations, but was not adopted since it requires every utility that takes it as input to add a new `-0` option.

+GNU utils which support NUL termination:

+    sort -z

 ###printf